brugr9/UEPluginVolumeCreator/README.md

 #### 4.4.1.
 DVR Actor

-Plugin "Volume Creator" provides with a "Direct Volume Rendering Actor" or DVR Actor (Blueprint Class: `BP_DVR`) to visualize a 3D representation of a scalar volume.
+Plugin "Volume Creator" provides with a "Direct Volume Rendering Actor" or DVR Actor (Blueprint Class: `BP_DVR`) to visualise a 3D representation of a scalar volume.
 The DVR Actor extent is shown with a bounding box.

 ![Blueprint Actor BP_DVR in Viewport](Docs/BP_DVR.png "Blueprint Actor BP_DVR in Viewport")<br>*Fig. 4.4.1.1.: Blueprint Actor BP_DVR  &ndash; Viewport*